A Historical and Literary Commentary on the Vita of Epiphanius of Salamis

 These months at Dumbarton Oaks have enabled me to complete the research for several chapters of my commentary on Life of Epiphanius of Cyprus, the great church father and heresiologist of the late fourth century.
 The Vita itself must have been composed between 439 and 478.

-Epiphanius spends the last decades of his life as bishop of Constantia (just north of modern Famagusta) in Cyprus.
+Epiphanius spent the last decades of his life as bishop of Constantia (just north of modern Famagusta) in Cyprus.
 Again, the archaeological record contains nothing to contradict the Vita.
-The presence of lavishly appointed private villas in Constantia as well as Paphos and Kourion attests to the enduring power of the local aristocrats whom, according to the Vita, the new bishop is struggling to convert to Christianity.
+The presence of lavishly appointed private villas in Constantia as well as Paphos and Kourion attests to the enduring power of the local aristocrats whom, according to the Vita, the new bishop struggled to convert to Christianity.
 The five-aisled basilica he is reported to have built is still standing, complete with several spaces for specially honored tombs in the south aisle.
 Its close proximity to a massive temple of Zeus must have inspired the hagiographer to assert that Epiphanius miraculously found a large amount of gold in this temple with which to finance his building project.

 The combination of accurate detail with the use of classical allusions and pagan sources are unusual for a hagiographical work of this period and attest to the historical interest and literary value of the Life of Epiphanius.